mvmd-org/mvmd-site/docs/contributors/standards-organizations/overview.md

 sidebar_position: 2
 ---

-# Overview
+# Standards Organizations Overview

-## Introduction for Standards Organizations
+## Introduction

 The Metaverse Metadata Directory (MVMD) is designed as a collaborative integration framework that enhances and promotes existing metadata standards rather than competing with them.
 For standards organizations (SDOs), MVMD offers a unique opportunity to increase adoption, improve implementation quality, and discover synergies with complementary standards.